tigera-cs/Calico-Foundation/1-install-calico-k8s-lab/README.md

 ```

-Check the operator has been successfully rolled out:
+Check the operator has been successfully rolled out.

 ```
 kubectl rollout status -n tigera-operator deployment tigera-operator